tedneward/ReactLabs/README.md

 ## Finishing up

-If you are not sure if you got it all to work, you can always fast-forward to the next lab by doing a `git checkout lab-4`.
+If you are not sure if you got it all to work, you can always fast-forward to the next lab by doing a `git checkout final`.
 You may be required to do a `git stash` before the checkout in order to preserve your interim changes.